It shouldn’t come as a surprise when we spot some hairless animals either in captivity or in the wild.

 Mother nature, indeed, works in mysterious ways.
 Humans don’t know much about it yet, but we are rediscovering secrets.

-These are secrets that either present themselves to us or we go in search of them ourselves.
+These secrets present themselves to us, or we search for them ourselves.